diaspd/design-system-ignite/README.md

 </br>

 ## 📄 Project
 💰 A Design System of another project Ignite Call.
 Constructed on this project: colors, spaces, components and more.
-Using Storybook to docmentation, react as base app, turbo repo, mono repo and automations for publishing.
+Using Storybook to docmentation, react as base app, turbo repo, mono repo and automations for deploy.

 <br></br>